martwebster/everybody.codes.2025/README.md

+# Everybody codes 2025

-# The Song of Ducks and Dragons — Born of Fire (Summary)
+## Story - The Song of Ducks and Dragons — Born of Fire (Summary)

 A mysterious, oversized egg appears on a mountain village blacksmith's doorstep.
 Placed in the forge's embers, the egg resists the flames until, in the night, it cracks open to reveal a strange hatchling — part dragon, part duck, with feather-like scales and oversized wings.